kiali/kiali.io/content/en/docs/Configuration/namespace-management.md

 It is possible to restrict Kiali so that it can only access a specific set of namespaces by providing [discovery selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#resources-that-support-set-based-requirements) that match those namespaces.
 Note that Kiali will not use [Istio's discovery selectors](https://istio.io/latest/docs/reference/config/istio.mesh.v1alpha1/#MeshConfig); if Istio has been configured with its own discovery selectors, you will likely want to configure Kiali with the same list of discovery selectors.

 {{% alert color="info" %}}
-This documentation makes a distinction between a namespace that is _accessible_ verses _visible_.
-Kiali can be given access to all namespaces in the cluster, or it can be given restricted permissions so that only certain namespaces are accessible to it.
-Of the accessible namespaces that Kiali is permitted to see, it can make some or all of them visible to end users.
+This documentation makes a distinction between _accessible_ and _visible_ namespaces.
+The Kiali Server will be given permission to access either (a) all, or (b) a configured subset, of cluster namespaces.
+The Kiali Server will only be aware of, query for, and access resources within these accessible namespaces.
+The set of namespaces visible to an end user, via the Kiali UI, will be a subset of the accessible namespaces.
+In other words, the namespaces visible to a user may be all, or just some of the namespaces accessible to the Kiali Server.
 {{% /alert %}}

 {{% alert color="warning" %}}